Contemporary / Modern Style Homes

 Though the term contemporary refers specifically to architect designed homes built from about 1950 to 1970, the term describes a wide range of houses built in recent decades that still remain popular even today.

 Asymmetrical structures, large expansive windows characterize contemporary design.
 People are drawn to them by their open and simplistic nature, making them an especially popular choice for events like the Atlanta parade of homes - an annual showcase where builders exhibit their work during public home tours.

 Though they reached their peak in the 1970s, the style seems to be making a comeback in many areas of Atlanta, especially intown.
-We're starting to see more and more contemporary homes randomly popping up in transitional areas and neighborhoods near the Beltline; though many of them are quite expensive.
+We're starting to see more and more contemporary homes randomly popping up in transitional areas and neighborhoods near Downtown Atlanta; though many of them are quite expensive.